Large Scale Response of Gapless $1d$ and Quasi-$1d$ Systems: Lattice fermions

 Notice that $v_{\omega} \neq 0$, by the strict monotonicity of $e_{\omega}$. \item[(iii)] For any $\omega=1,\dots, N$, and $k\in I_{\omega}$, $e_{\omega}(k)$ is a non-degenerate eigenvalue of $\hat H^{\infty}(k)$. \end{itemize} \end{assumption} \begin{remark} \begin{itemize} \item[(i)] The simplest example of Hamiltonian that fits the setting is the Laplacian on $\mathbb{Z}$, whose energy band is:

-and where $N=2$. \item[(ii)] In general, it is a well-known fact that, for short-ranged one-dimensional lattice models, the number of Fermi points $N$ has to be even, with net chirality equal to zero: $\sum_{\omega =1 }^{N} v_{\omega} / |v_{\omega}| = 0$. \end{itemize} \end{remark} We will describe the many-particle system in a grand-canonical setting, in the fermionic Fock space.
+and where $N=2$. \item[(ii)] In general, it is a well-known fact that, for short-ranged one-dimensional lattice models, the number of Fermi points $N$ has to be even, with net chirality equal to zero: $\sum_{\omega =1 }^{N} v_{\omega} / |v_{\omega}| = 0$. \item[(iii)] The above setting is generic, and it covers a large class of translation-invariant, $1d$ quantum systems.
+We are, however, ruling out Fermi points with zero velocity, and degenerate Fermi points.
+We believe that the latter restriction could be avoided, by a technical but straightforward extension of the analysis carried out in the present paper.
+Instead, we think that the presence of Fermi points with zero velocity would have a dramatic effect in our analysis, and we do not know whether the our results would extend to that case. \end{itemize} \end{remark} We will describe the many-particle system in a grand-canonical setting, in the fermionic Fock space.
 The fermionic Fock space associated with the model on a finite lattice is:

 with $\ell_{\text{a}}^{2}(\Lambda_{L}^{n})$ the set of antisymmetric, square summable functions on $\Lambda_{L}$.
 We shall use the notation ${\bf x} = (x, \rho)$ for points in $\Lambda_{L}$, with $x\in \Gamma_{L}$ and $\rho \in S_{M}$, and we shall denote by $a^{*}_{{\bf x}}, a_{{\bf x}}$ the usual fermionic creation and annihilation operators, satisfying the canonical anticommutation relations: